Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 A Guide to Closet Remodels

-Step One is to have the right tools to accurately measure the size of the closet and, if desired, see what potential extra space exists.
+Accurately measure the size of the closet and, if desired, see what potential extra space exists.
+The following tools can help you get the job done:

 • Measuring tool: This can be a 25-foot flat tape measure or, if preferred and needed, an electronic measuring tool.
 The latter can measure longer walls.